joshuar/go-hass-agent/README.md

 This project follows [semantic versioning](https://semver.org/).
 Given a version number `MAJOR.MINOR.PATCH`, the gist of it is:

-- A `MAJOR` number change means breaking changes from the previous release.
+- A `MAJOR` number change means there [breaking changes](docs/BREAKING_CHANGES.md) from the previous release that may require manual intervention before/after upgrading.
 - A `MINOR` number change means significant changes and new features have been added, but not breaking changes.
 - A `PATCH` number change indicate minor changes and bug fixes.